-However, even with our lifetime warranty, it is important to have your jewelry insured in the event of loss, damage or theft.
+It is also important to have your jewelry insured in the event of loss or theft.
 We trust Jewelers Mutual Insurance Company and its Perfect Circle® Jewelry Insurance.
 Jewelers Mutual has specialized in jewelry insurance for over a century, and they make insuring your jewelry quick and easy.

 As we all know, life gets in the way.
-Dirt, dings and other damage can happen to your ring, and it’s best to be prepared — and a warranty can help.
+Dirt, dings and other damage can happen to your ring, and it’s best to be prepared.

 Remember, insuring your ring is always a good idea in case the ring is lost or stolen.
-A warranty will help you extend the beauty and life of your ring for years to come.
-At Fernbaugh’s we include the first years insurance policy.
+A Montage Care Plan will help you extend the beauty and life of your ring for years to come.

 Diamonds are durable but still require proper maintenance.
 They can get smudged, soiled, and dusty.
 Lotions, powders, soaps, even natural skin oils put a film on diamonds and cut down their brilliance.
 Clean diamonds “glow.”
 It takes just a little care to keep them that way.

 Remove diamond jewelry, especially rings, when doing rough work.

 Chlorine or other household chemicals can damage and discolor the mounting.

 Remove diamond jewelry before entering a chlorinated pool or hot tub.

 Clean diamonds regularly using a commercial jewelry cleaner.
 Dip the jewelry and use a soft brush to dislodge dust or dirt.